 - We have taken a robust approach to the governance of decisions associated with our charging approach.
-Where appropriate we have consulted the Thames Water Executive on key elements of our approach. - Our cost to serve methodology has been reviewed and approved internally by our finance and business teams and the Developer Services business. - We have appointed external experts, KPMG to undertake a review of our charging methodology and to review the development of our tariffs for 18/19 against our methodology.
-KPMG's work provides confidence to the Board that our charges have been developed in line with the Rules and in particular that reasonable steps have been taken to ensure these are cost-reflective charges. - We have carried out a sample comparison of open quotes against proposed 2018/19 charges, to understand the likely impact of new charges on different customer groups.
-This has given the Board confidence that any price changes are reflected fairly across all of these different groups. - Our final Charging Arrangements have been signed off by Executive directors.
+Where appropriate we have consulted the Thames Water Executive on key elements of our approach. - For 2019-20 our charging arrangements structure remains in line with last years, and any adjustments to wording have been subject to legal review to ensure they remain compliant to the charging rules and competition law. - Our cost to serve methodology and development of the tariffs was reviewed by KPMG for 2018-19.
+We have used the same models as the base upon which to review changes in our cost base for 2019-20.
+Thames Water Internal Audit has reviewed this methodology to provide confidence to the Board that our charges remain in line with the Rules and in particular that reasonable steps have been taken to ensure these are cost-reflective charges. - Our final Charging Arrangements have been signed off by Executive directors.